ShepherdOrg/npm-packages/README.md

 - Does not rely on plug-ins.
 Instead it relies on annotated docker images.
 This means that any custom deployment logic you write will work with basically any pipeline that can run docker containers, not only with Shepherd, minimising the lock-in risk.

+# Why not Shepherd?
+- Mostly security issues
+  - Shepherd is installable with npm/yarn, which do not use lockfiles in this use-case.
+Installing using npm and doing npm audit fix after install is recommended.
+  - Too little central control over secret distribution.
+A concept of access control lists is needed.
+- Depends on git.
+Will not work with other VCSs.

 # Shepherd CLI